TrashMob-eco/TrashMob/README.md

   1. Find a way to secure the Azure Maps Key (referral restriction?)
   1. Set up rotation of Azure Maps Keys every 24 hours
   1. Set up bicep deployment of all resources needed by devs to run the site.
+  1. Redeploy test environment with standardized names

 ## Upcoming Feature List (not ordered)
-  1. Redeploy test environment with standardized names
+  1. Number of characters remaining
+  1. Allow user to view and update their profile
+  1. Allow user to delete account
+  1. On user dashboard, allow sorting, ordering and filtering
   1. Improve redirect on login logic so we don't have to add all the paths to the AD config
   1. Add search / filter of events on main page
   1. Allow user / sponsor / partner to request an event
-  1. Allow user to view and update their profile
   1. Test on Mobile device
   1. Set up SendMail for Contact Us
   1. Register a Sponsor